zero-to-mastery/resources/YouTubeChannels.md

 - [DarkCode](https://www.youtube.com/channel/UCD3KVjbb7aq2OiOffuungzw): DarkCode is a channel for Learning Web Designs, Websites Building, Ui Designs Using Only HTML5 And CSS3 and some Javascript.
 If you love creative designs and amazing animations, please do follow him.

-- [Codevolution](https://www.youtube.com/channel/UC80PWRj_ZU8Zu0HSMNVwKWw): Codevolutionis a channel for learning front end web development.The React series on this channel is one of the best react tutorials out there.It also has tutorials on Angular, ES6 and basic HTML & CSS please do follow him.
+- [Codevolution](https://www.youtube.com/channel/UC80PWRj_ZU8Zu0HSMNVwKWw): Codevolution is a channel for learning front end web development.The React series on this channel is one of the best react tutorials out there.It also has tutorials on Angular, ES6 and basic HTML & CSS please do follow him.

 ## Data Structures and Algorithms